DualBrain/gotBASIC/alphabetical.md

 - [BaCon - BASIC to C Converter](http://www.basic-converter.org/): BaCon is a free BASIC to C translator for Unix-based systems, which runs on most Unix/Linux/BSD platforms, including Mac OSX.
 It intends to be a programming aid in creating tools which can be compiled on different platforms (including 64bit environments), while trying to revive the days of the good old BASIC.
 - [Bas 2.5](http://www.moria.de/~michael/bas/): Bas is an interpreter for the classic dialect of the programming language BASIC.
 It is pretty compatible to typical BASIC interpreters of the 1980s, unlike some other UNIX BASIC interpreters, that implement a different syntax, breaking compatibility to existing programs.
 Bas offers many ANSI BASIC statements for structured programming, such as procedures, local variables and various loop types.
 Further there are matrix operations, automatic LIST indentation and many statements and functions found in specific classic dialects.
 Line numbers are not required.
 - [BASIC Anywhere Machine](bam.md)
+- [BASIC-To-6809](https://github.com/nowhereman999/BASIC-To-6809): A BASIC compiler for the TRS80 Color Computer.
 - [BASIC1](http://www.sydneysmith.com/wordpress/basic1/?fbclid=IwAR3ZQ-9yryCDGDKrC4pQWdZBB8oNKw-DN6U6xB9zMXgKFk8V6_s7sb2mPcU)
 - [BASIC256](http://basic256.org/): BASIC-256 is an easy to use version of BASIC designed to teach anybody (especially middle and high-school students) the basics of computer programming.
 It uses traditional control structures like `GOSUB`, for/next, and goto, which helps kids easily see how program flow-control works.
 It has a built-in graphics mode which lets them draw pictures on screen in minutes, and a set of detailed, easy-to-follow tutorials that introduce programming concepts through fun exercises.
 Also check out [The "So you wan tto learn" Project](http://www.basicbook.org/).
 - [Basic4GL](https://www.basic4gl.net/): Write programs in BASIC on your PC - then run them on your Android phone or tablet.